alexbryw/AngularASPDotNet/README.md

 https://github.com/alexbryw/AngularASPDotNet

-(don't know if 'dotnet build' is needed if the project is run on another OS.)
+('dotnet build' may be needed if the project is run on another OS.)

 A.Bryngelsson.